-Sparebanken Sor's funding is underpinned by a strong deposit base, which amounts to roughly 45% of non-equity funding.
-Nevertheless, the bank remains reliant on market funding, which accounted for 32% of tangible banking assets as of September 2020 (see Exhibit 6), and which renders the bank susceptible to changes in investor behaviour.
-While Sparebanken Sor has good access to the domestic capital markets, we expect that the bank will continue accessing the international markets in order to expand its investor base beyond the more limited and concentrated domestic market.
-We also expect the bank to replace part of its preferred senior debt maturing over the next 2-3 years, with MREL-eligible senior non-preferred (SNP) securities estimated at around NOK9.8 billion.
-We note that the bank has already raised NOK2 billion of SNP debt, being the first Norwegian bank to tap the markets for such an instrument.
+Sparebanken Sor's funding is underpinned by a strong deposit base, which amounts to roughly 49% of non-equity funding.
+Nevertheless, the bank remains reliant on market funding, which accounted for 29% of tangible banking assets as of March 2021 (see Exhibit 6), and which renders the bank susceptible to changes in investor sentiment.
+While Sparebanken Sor has good access to the domestic capital markets, we expect that the bank will continue accessing the international markets in order to expand its investor base beyond its more concentrated domestic market.
+In 2021 to 2023 we expect the bank to replace part of its preferred senior debt maturing with MREL-eligible senior non-preferred (SNP) securities estimated at around NOK10 billion.
+We note that the bank has already raised NOK3 billion of SNP debt, while also being the first Norwegian bank to tap the markets for such an instrument.

-60% Average Due to Customers % Average Sparebanken More 55% Sparebanken Sogn og Fjordane Sparebanken Sor 45% Sparebanken Vest 40% 20% 22% 32% 34% 40% 26% 28% 30% 38% Market Funds % Tangible Banking Assets
+60.00% Average Due to Customers % Average 55.00% Sparebanken More Sparebanken Sogn og Fjordane Total Funding %00.05 Sparebanken Sor 45.00% Sparebanken Vest 40 00% 20.00% 22.00% 24.00% 26.00% 28.00% 30.00% 32 00% 34.00% 36.00% 38.00% 40.00% Market Funds % Tangible Banking Assets